UNITED STATES RESETTLEMENT DEAL

 In light of the Australian Government’s position that no one who arrives by boat will settle in Australia, the deal provides an alternative durable solution for refugees who need international protection.
 Under the Australian Government’s current policy, asylum seekers and refugees not accepted by the United States will remain in Nauru or PNG, be returned to their home country or be resettled in Cambodia.

 The United States offer to resettle refugees came soon after the PNG Supreme Court determined the detention of asylum seekers at the Manus Island regional processing centre was unconstitutional.
 In the April 2016 case of Namah v Pato, the court found that detention of asylum seekers at the centre breaches the right to liberty set out in the PNG Constitution.

 The court found that both PNG and Australia were responsible for the regional processing centre and ordered that the detention cease.
 Following the court’s decision, PNG Prime Minister Peter O'Neill said that the regional processing centre would close.

-In March 2017 PNG Chief Justice Salamo Injia, in Boochani v Papua New Guinea, accepted that the PNG Government had complied with the order by first allowing free movement in and out of the centre and then by closing the centre (at ).
+In March 2017 PNG Chief Justice Salamo Injia, in Boochani v Papua New Guinea, accepted that the PNG Government had complied with the order by first allowing free movement in and out of the centre and then by closing the centre.
 Upon its closure the facilities reverted back to being part of the Lombrum Naval Base, where the 800+ men continue to be accommodated.
-Despite this finding, the Australian government still refers to the facilities as the Manus Island Regional Processing Centre and both the Australian and PNG Governments have committed to closing the centre by October 2017.
+Despite this finding of the centre's closure, the Australian government continues to refer to the facilities as the Manus Island Regional Processing Centre and both the Australian and PNG Governments have committed to closing the centre by the end of October 2017.